 Change the text starting at the fifth para as follows

-In order for a non-PCP/non-AP STA to learn the WS of another STA within the BSS, the non-PCP/non-AP STA may send an Information Request frame to the PCP/AP that contains the another STA MAC address as the Target Address and a Request element indicating that a Wakeup Schedule element for that STA is requested.

-After receiving an Information Request frame that contains a Request element indicating a request for a Wakeup Schedule element, a PCP/AP shall transmit an Information Response frame that contains the Wakeup Schedule element of the STA indicated in the Information Request’s Target Address field.
-If the STA indicated in the Information Request’s Target Address field is in Active mode, the PCP/AP shall set the length of the Wakeup Schedule element to zero in the Information Response frame.
-If the STA, indicated in the Information Request’s Target Address field, changes its WS or its PS mode before its original upcoming Awake BI, the PCP/AP can inform the STA that requested the information by transmitting an unsolicited Information Response frame with the updated Wakeup Schedule element.
+In order for a STA to learn the WS of another STA within the BSS, the STA may send an Information Request frame to the other STA or to the PCP/AP as defined in 10.29.1 If the Information Request frame is transmitted to the PCP/AP and the STA indicated in the Information Request’s Target Address field does not have an established WS with the PCP/AP, the PCP/AP shall set the length of the Wakeup Schedule element to zero in the Information Response frame.
+Every time the STA indicated in the Information Request’s Target Address field changes its WS with the PCP/AP, the PCP/AP shall inform the STA that requested the information by transmitting an unsolicited Information Response frame with the updated Wakeup Schedule element.

 Change at P376L11 as follows

-… Any two STAs that successfully complete an ATIM frame exchange with each other during the Awake Window become peer STAs.
-A STA that transmits an ATIM, but which does not receive an acknowledgement, includes the STA that is the destination of the ATIM as a peer STA.
-If a STA receives or transmits an ATIM frame during the Awake Window, it shall be awake during the CBAP(s) within the current BI to wait for the announced MSDU(s) and/or MMPDU(s) to be received and/or to transmit announced MSDU(s) and/or MMPDU(s).
+… Any two STAs that successfully complete an ATIM frame exchange with each other during the Awake Window become peer STAsIf a STA receives or transmits an ATIM frame during the Awake Window, it shall be awake during the CBAP(s) within the current BI that have the source AID or destination AID described by the ATIM frame to wait for the announced MSDU(s) and/or MMPDU(s) to be received and/or to transmit announced MSDU(s) and/or MMPDU(s).

 PCP Power management mode